University of New Brunswick: Scholarships

 UNB awards over five million dollars in scholarships each year.
 These include the Blake-Kirkpatrick, Beaverbrook, and President's scholarships.
 With $7.2 million available in undergraduate scholarships, one in two students entering UNB from high school received a scholarship as of 2015.
 UNB has a scholarship guarantee in which any admitted student with an average of 80% or higher will receive a guaranteed amount of five hundred dollars.

 As a member of the Loran Scholars university consortium, UNB offers a matching tuition waiver as part of a $100,000 undergraduate scholarship to recognize incoming students who demonstrate "exemplary character, service and leadership".
 Five Loran Scholars have studied at UNB over the years.
-Additionally, it is part of the Schulich Leader Scholarships program, awarding an $100,000 STEM scholarship to an incoming engineering student and an $80,000 scholarship to a science, technology, or mathematics student each year.
+Additionally, it is part of the Schulich Leader Scholarships programme, awarding an $100,000 STEM scholarship to an incoming engineering student and an $80,000 scholarship to a science, technology, or mathematics student each year.